section-engineering-education/engineering-education/articles/agora-cloud-recording/index.md

-In this tutorial, we will be building a server using Node.js and Express to initiate, query and stop cloud recording of audio/video streams occuring in your application using the APIs provided by Agora.
+In this tutorial, we will be building a server using Node.js and Express to initiate, query, and stop cloud recording of audio/video streams occurring in your application using the APIs provided by Agora.

 ### Goals